aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2021/aspose-tasks-for-net-21-5-release-notes/_index.md

 Related issue: TASKSNET-4832 - Add an API to specify View object to render when saving project to PDF, Html and Image formats.

 Now you can specify the view to render explicitly.
-The feature can be useful when several view were defined for the same View screen in MPP project.
+The feature can be useful when several views were defined for the same View screen in MPP project.
 For example there can be several Gantt chart views with different view options defined in MPP project file.
 Prior to v.
 21.5: